-Read how Hawthorns Park has developed over the years, from a 10 acre quarry in the 1930s to an award winning 5 Star, VisitEngland Gold Award Caravan Park today.
+Hawthorns Park has developed over the years from a 10 acre quarry in the 1930s to an award winning 5 Star, VisitEngland Gold Award Caravan Park today.
+The changes demonstrate our commitment to investing in the site.
+We’re continually looking for ways to improve the grounds, amenities and experience for our holiday home owners.

 1939-1945 Hawthorns became a duck farm, rearing Gressingham duck which is a cross between a Norfolk duck and French, Barbary duck.
 These were bred in two very large buildings on the park, which were demolished to make way for our wildlife pond.
 The same two large buildings were used to house Italian internees in the second world war.
 This led to a further development at Hawthorns of a shower/toilet block.
 This block is what initially drew tents and tourers to Hawthorns and this is when Hawthorns Caravan Park was born.